ruromero/ONguard/README.md

 # ONGuard

-The ONGuard (OSV - NVD Guard) service integrates OSV and NVD in order to retrieve CVE vulnerabilities from the given set of package urls (purls).
+The ONGuard (OSV Guard) service integrates OSV in order to retrieve CVE vulnerabilities from the given set of package urls (purls).

 Upon receiving a collection of `purls`: